-SCHOOL CLOSING
+SCHOOL CLOSINGS

-School Messenger will be used to communicate closing or delay information.
-Please be sure we have your most current contact information in Final Forms and opt into the service by responding Y to a text from 67587.
-Parents are reminded that on days when the opening of school is delayed two hours, morning kindergarten session will be canceled.
+Parent Square will be used to communicate closing or delay information.
+Please be sure we have your most current contact information in Final Forms and opt in to the service by responding Y to a text from 67587.
+Parents are reminded that, on days when the opening of school is delayed two (2) hours, the AM Kindergarten will be cancelled.